 How to Take Part

-National Blame Someone Else Day is observed on August 13 each year.
+National Blame Someone Else Day is observed on the first Friday the 13th of the year.
+In 2025, that falls on June 13.

 Observations